New Cottage Fits Perfectly in Established Neighborhood

 The one-story Mighty Small Homes cottage is long and narrow.
 Unlike a shotgun-style home, though, the cottage’s open floor plan doesn’t make people walk through a bedroom to get to another part of the house.

-There will be three bedrooms, one being in the loft.
+The home features three bedrooms, one being in the loft.
 All have full on-suite bathrooms.
 The home also features an open kitchen, dining and living rooms.
-The loft has access to an outside, attached deck.
+The loft has access to an attached deck outside in the backyard.

 Key Features of the Modified Mighty Small Homes Cottage

 - 1150 square feet on the main floor